 - Pavilion, farmers market

 In New Orleans, community gardens have been deployed to address post-Katrina conditions, serving dual purposes of infilling and reactivating vacant, abandoned lots while simultaneously addressing the city’s food desert problems.
-Gardener’s Library reconsiders the community garden from a site for the production of crops to a source for the reproduction of knowledge, reformatting the community garden as a library, with the implication that the garden-library enables the proliferation of gardens throughout the city.
+Gardener’s Library reconsiders the community garden from a site for the production of crops to a source for the reproduction of knowledge, reformatting the community garden as a library.

 Sited within a neighborhood of shotgun housing, the project infills the vacant lots of an entire block.
-The form follows the pre-existing formal repertoire of the neighborhood: shotgun housing, in combination with another established type: the greenhouse.
+The form follows the pre-existing repertoire of the neighborhood: the shotgun house, in combination with another established type: the greenhouse.
 Two parallel bars housing the library intersect a repetition of greenhouse frames, enclosed on one side as greenhouses and open on the other side as urban pavilion.
-Constructed of steel I-beams and cinderblocks, the project embraces repetition and economy.
-Voids and gaps appear throughout, from prominent axes to more understated moments such as drainage channels, double-columns, reveals, and the holes of the cinderblocks themselves.
-The open pavilion can be understood as a kind of spatial gap, presenting an architecture of emptiness and void as the very thing which offers urban opportunity.
+The open pavilion presents an architecture of emptiness and void as the very thing which offers urban opportunity — opportunity for farmers markets, public gatherings, community activites, school field trips, and more.
+Constructed of steel and cinderblocks, the project embraces repetition and economy.
+Cinderblocks, commonly used throughout New Orleans to elevate houses in response to flood concerns, becomes the architecture of the entire project.